ardahiz/populartweets/README.md

-# populartweets
-Predicting popular tweets for an effective social media marketing
+# Predicting Popularity of Commercial Tweets

 First, run 1-Scraping.
 This section results in scrapped tweets of the companies mentioned in Fortune.xlsx.
 Alternatively, you can only run Entertainment section, because the project is based on the companies in the entertainment sector.
 Then proceed with preperation and modeling steps.